maarikamarkus/image-description-generator/README.md

 Simple Python/Flask web application to generate a description for your uploaded image.

 At first Google Cloud Vision is used to generate keywords from your image.
-These keywords are then fed to OpenAI-s GPT-3 engine to generate a description.
+These keywords are then fed to OpenAI's GPT-3 engine to generate a description.
 If your image has EXIF data and it contains GPS information, then the information is reverse geocoded using Google Geocoding API.
 Retrieved location details (city/town and country) is given in the prompt to the GPT-3 engine to generate descritpion.